The Product Development Process | MAKO Design + Invent

 Stage 1: Ideation

-The idea behind product development is having the ability to provide a solution to a problem that is currently happening in the market.
-Often, an idea can actually stem from wanting some sort of elevation.
-It can be based on factors such as:
+New product development starts with and is often guided by the desire to provide a solution to a problem that is currently happening in the market.
+Often, an idea for such a product can also stem from wanting to achieve some sort of elevation.
+For example, it can be motivated by goals such as:

 • Substituting plastics with biodegradable materials.